 ROSSLYN CHAPEL (SCOTLAND)

-Scotland’s historic Rosslyn Chapel had already survived thousands of winters, but by 2009, there was concern about how many winters it had left.
-Dampness, temperature fluctuation, and acid rain had all taken their tolls on Rosslyn’s beautiful limestone walls and carvings — and a sudden influx of tourists drawn by a mention in Dan Brown’s The Da Vinci Code had similarly stressed its interior.
+Scotland’s historic Rosslyn Chapel had already survived thousands of winters, but by 2009, there was concern about how many years it had left.
+Dampness, temperature fluctuation, and acid rain had all taken their toll on Rosslyn’s beautiful limestone walls and carvings — and a sudden influx of tourists drawn by a mention in Dan Brown’s The Da Vinci Code had similarly stressed its interior.
 The problem was simple: Rosslyn Chapel needed to raise money to fund its preservation.
 How to do that, however, was proving much more complicated.

 The results have exceeded even our wildest dreams.
-“William the Cat and the Rescue of Rosslyn Chapel,” drawn by the celebrated Scottish illustrator Rosie Wellesley and written by Lady Rosslyn herself, has single-handedly raised more than $100,000 in profits for the chapel, and is already in its second printing.
-But just as impactfully, William has become both a major tourist draw on his own, as well as an additional source of revenue for Rosslyn in the form of the William-branded tea cozies, towels t-shirts and other products available in the gift shop.
+“William the Cat and the Rescue of Rosslyn Chapel,” drawn by the celebrated Scottish illustrator Rosie Wellesley and written by Lady Rosslyn herself, has single-handedly raised more than $100,000 for the chapel, and is already in its second printing.
+But just as impactfully, William has become both a major tourist draw on his own, as well as an additional source of revenue for Rosslyn in the form of the William-branded tea cozies, towels, t-shirts and other products available in the gift shop.
 (According to one reviewer on TripAdvisor, “I went to Rosslyn Chapel just for the cat.”)

 As a foundation, the experience reaffirmed our belief in giving the gift of story, and our understanding that when you allow people, organizations and — yes — cats like William to shine, the impact ripples out in incredible, unexpected ways.